dhdaines/playa/README.md

     playa --text fascinating-research-paper.pdf
     playa --text-objects colorful-presentation.pdf

-Or images (no format conversion will be done for anything other than JPEG at the moment, you're on your own):
+Or images, in JPEG and PNM format (may not work for all images):

-    playa --images splashy-resume.pdf --imgdir imagedir
+    playa --images imagedir splashy-resume.pdf

 If you just want to extract text from a PDF, there are better and/or faster tools and libraries out there, notably